racklin/greutils/jstools/jsdoc-toolkit/README.txt

 DESCRIPTION:

-** NOTICE ** THIS VERSION OF THE SOFTWARE IS "BETA," MEANING IT IS IS NOT YET READY FOR USE IN A PRODUCTION ENVIRONEMNT.
-IT IS MADE AVAILABLE FOR PREVIEW AND TESTING PURPOSES ONLY.

-This is Version 2 of JsDoc Toolkit, an automatic documentation generation tool for JavaScript.
-It is written in JavaScript and is run from a command line (or terminal) using the Java runtime engine.
+This is the source code for JsDoc Toolkit, an automatic documentation generation tool for JavaScript.
+It is written in JavaScript and is run from a command line (or terminal) using the Java and Mozilla's Rhino JavaScript runtime engine.

 Using this tool you can automatically turn JavaDoc-like comments in your JavaScript source code into published output files, such as HTML